A Phase I Study of Rituximab, Lenalidomide, and Ibrutinib in Previously Untreated Follicular Lymphoma

 Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21 and ibrutinib PO QD on days 1-28.
-Treatment repeats every 28 days for up to 18 courses in the absence of disease progression or unacceptable toxicity.
-Patients also receive rituximab intravenously (IV) on days 1, 8, 15, and 22 of course 1 and once weekly at weeks 13, 21, 29, and 37.
+Treatment repeats every 28 days for up to 18 cycles in the absence of disease progression or unacceptable toxicity.
+Patients also receive rituximab intravenously (IV) on days 1, 8, 15, and 22 of cycle 1 and once weekly at weeks 13, 21, 29, and 37.

 After completion of study treatment, patients are followed up every 4 months for 2 years and then every 6 months for 8 years or every 6 months or annually for 10 years.

 18 Years and up

 Accepting Healthy Volunteers?

 - Previously untreated, histologically confirmed follicular lymphoma, World Health Organization (WHO) classification grade I, II, or IIIa (> 15 centroblasts per high power field with centrocytes present) that is stage III, IV, or bulky (i.e., single mass >= 7 cm in any unidimensional measurement) stage II and requires therapy at the discretion of the primary physician